cose-wg/cose-spec/draft-schaad-cose.md

 NOTE: Need to review the range assignments.
 It does not necessarily make sense as specification required uses 1 byte positive integers and 2 byte strings.

-## COSE Header Algorithm Key Table
+## COSE Header Algorithm Label Table

-It is requested that IANA create a new registry entitled "COSE Header Algorithm Keys".
+It is requested that IANA create a new registry entitled "COSE Header Algorithm Labels".

 The columns of the registry are: name
 : The name is present to make it easier to refer to and discuss the registration entry.
 The value is not used in the protocol.

 algorithm
 : The algorithm(s) that this registry entry is used for.
 This value is taken from the "COSE Algorithm Value" registry.
 Multiple algorithms can be specified in this entry.
-For the table, the algorithm, key pair MUST be unique.
+For the table, the algorithm, label pair MUST be unique.

-key
+label
-: This is the value used for the key.
-The key is an integer in the range of -1 to -65536.
+: This is the value used for the label.
+The label is an integer in the range of -1 to -65536.

 value
-: This contains the CBOR type for the value portion of the key.
+: This contains the CBOR type for the value portion of the label.

 value registry
 : This contains a pointer to the registry used to contain values where the set is limited.